-Tea Sandwich Biscuits are miniature versions of a plump, flaky, buttery biscuit to make delicate looking tea sandwiches.
+American Tea Sandwich Biscuits are miniature versions of a plump, flaky, buttery American biscuit recipe, to make finger sandwiches for a tea party.

 Tea Sandwiches